vision4robotics/EdgeSpotter/README.md

 ![Workflow of our method](/fig/fig2.jpg)

 This figure shows the workflow of our EdgeSpotter.
+Check out the *[demo video](https://youtu.be/3ix5JWObuFE)* for more information.

 ## ✨ About Code